-Independent application of a tie-breaker for tree A at bridge 2, and for tree B at bridge 1 has resulted in the non-symmetric path.
-One solution is to use a link state rather than distance vector algorithm as a basis of the multicast tree computation, thus allowing each bridge to see the whole network picture and choose coordinated tie breakers.
+Independent application of a tie-breaker for tree A at bridge 2, and for tree B at bridge 1 has resulted in the nonsymmetric path.
+One solution is to use a link state rather than distance vector algorithm for tree computation, thus allowing each bridge to see the whole network picture and choose coordinated tie breakers.
 The actual port state transitions can still be coordinated from bridge to bridge using the RSTP Proposal/Agreement mechanism so that a loop is never created.
-A simpler solution is to add a 'cut vector', with one bit per tree in the SVS, to the information propagated for each tree and to order the trees for the purposes of making tie-break decisions.
+A simpler solution is to add a 'cut vector', with one bit per tree used by the VLAN, to the information propagated for each tree and to order the trees for the purposes of making tie-break decisions.
 The remainder of this section describes this approach.